tserenda/DataScience/clean_data/project/Codebook.md

 ```

 The first two are Subject and Activity.
 The rest are averages of each variable for each activity and and each subject.
+These variable has "CM" prefix; for example, "CMtBodyAccmeanX", "CMtBodyAccmeanY", and "CMtBodyAccmeanZ" which correspond to "tBody-Acc-mean()-X", "tBody-Acc-mean()-Y", and "tBody-Acc-mean()-Z" respectively.

 ```{r}
 str(tidy)